santi224m/Programming-Principles-Using-Cpp/Notes/Vector_and_Free_Store.md

 * The bytes can be numbered from 0 to the last one
 * A number that indicates the location in memory is called an address
 * Everything we put in memory has an address
-* We can store an manipulate addresses using pointers
+* We can store and manipulate addresses using pointers
 * The "address of" operator (&) is used to get the address of an object
 ```
 int var = 20;